-A service address is the name of the official correspondence address of a director, secretary, subscriber, LLP member or Person with Significant Control (PSCs).
-All of these individuals are legally required to provide a service address for the public record when they join a company during or after incorporation.
-Companies House and HMRC, and other UK government agencies, will send personal statutory mail to these individuals at their nominated service address.
+A service address is the official contact address of a company director, secretary, subscriber, Person with Significant Control (PSC), or LLP member.
+All of these individuals are legally required to provide service addresses for the public record when they join a company during or after the incorporation process.

 What is the difference between a service address and a registered office address?

-A service address is required by all company directors, LLP members, secretaries and subscribers, and any individual or firm registered as a Person with Significant Control (PSC) of the business.
+A service address is required by all company directors, LLP members, company secretaries, subscribers (first shareholders or guarantors who become members of a company during its incorporation), and any individual or firm registered as a Person with Significant Control (PSC).
 It serves as their official correspondence address.
 Their personal statutory mail from government agencies, such as HMRC and Companies House, is delivered there.
 It can be located anywhere in the world.

 A registered office address, on the other hand, is the official address of a limited company or Limited Liability Partnership (LLP).
-All official government mail and legal notices for the company or LLP are delivered to the registered office, and the statutory registers and records of the company should be stored here too (unless a SAIL address is used).
-It must be located in the same part of the UK where the company or LLP is incorporated.
+All statutory company mail and legal notices are delivered to the registered office.
+The statutory registers and records of the company should also be stored there, unless a SAIL address is used.
+A registered office must be located in the same part of the UK where the company or LLP is incorporated.

 Can I use my home address as my service address?

 A popular alternative is to purchase a professional Service Address from a company formation agent like 1st Formations.
-The professional address will be disclosed on public record as your official service address.
-Your official government mail will then be delivered there in the first instance and forwarded to you at an alternate address of your choosing, or scanned and emailed to you.
+The address is disclosed on public record as your official service address.
+Your official government mail is then delivered there in the first instance, before being scanned and forwarded to you by email.

 Can I use my company’s registered office as a service address?